1 South Sandusky Street

 The Finance Department provides Delaware residents with a timely and accurate accounting of the City's receipts and disbursements.
 The department is responsible for maintaining a comprehensive accounting system that includes budgeting, centralized accounting, financial reporting, and evaluating program performance.Various staff specialists oversee the duties of the treasury, income tax administration, utility billing, debt management, payroll administration, fixed asset reporting, collections, and other financial customer service.
 In addition, this department coordinates the annual audit conducted or overseen by the Auditor of State of Ohio of the City's financial statements.

 Effective forecasting of current cash requirements allows for the investment of available interim cash resources.
 Rates have fluctuated drastically since 2000.
 General fund interest went from $486 thousand in 2000 to $216 thousand in 2004, back up to $767 thousand in 2007, then down to $334 thousand in 2008.
 In 2012, the City received just over $26 thousand.
 Rates at the end of 2013 were .14 percent and in August of 2014, just .19 percent.
 Managing resources becomes more difficult with such a low return on investment and almost as difficult with the uncertainty of future rates.

 Ohio Senate Bill 81 and GASB 31 guide the investment policy of the City, which describe what types of investments and repurchase agreements are allowable.

 The City's investment policy stipulates that investments be fully secured by pledged collateral or U.S. government guarantee.
 All securities, including repurchase agreements and pledged collateral are delivered to a third party safekeeping account in the name of the City.

 The City utilizes several types of debt instruments, including short-term notes, revenue bonds, and general obligation bonds.
-The City has issued several short-term notes for purchase/improvements to the City's Public Works building, Glenn Road construction, and Fire Station 303 construction.
+The City has issued several short-term notes and long-term bonds for purchase/improvements to the City's Public Works building, Glenn Road construction, and Fire Station 303 construction.